Never on Tuesday

 Never on Tuesday is a 1989 American comedy film written and directed by Adam Rifkin.
-The film was released on VHS video rental by Paramount Home Entertainment in 1989 and was originally slated to be re-released in the United States on DVD format through City Light Entertainment before the company went out of business.
+The film was released on VHS video rental by Paramount Home Entertainment in 1989 and was originally slated to be re-released in the United States on DVD format through City Lights Entertainment before the company went out of business.

 Plot

 Three people are stranded in the desert after Matt (Andrew Lauer) and Eddie (Peter Berg) total Tuesday's (Claudia Christian) automobile.
 Tuesday is a lesbian; she is attractive, intelligent, and good natured.
 She is a woman with ambition and Matt and Eddie do not factor into her plans for her future.
 Exhibiting an immediate sexual interest in the beautiful Tuesday, the guys begin their efforts to bring her around to being attracted to one of them.